 We are committed to delivering a forward-thinking, broad and innovative curriculum, for example, project-based STEAM lessons (Physics and DT) in Year 7 and the ABE Endorsed KidsMBA intensive entrepreneurship programme for pupils in Year 8.
 This illustrates our ongoing mission to provide academic opportunities to all with an individualised approach were appropriate.
 Our more able pupils are supported in departments with extra opportunities, such as workshops, lectures and trips, and our pupils with SEND receive a ‘joined up’, informed, caring approach from our subject teachers and extensive learning support department.

-SENIOR SCHOOL – ISI INSPECTION REPORT 2023
+PREP, PRE-PREP AND NURSERY SCHOOL – ISI INSPECTION REPORT 2023

 The assessment process is an essential part of everyday life at Gresham’s Prep from questioning the pupils and observing what they say and do to setting formal exams.

 Prep and private study are planned to support the learning in the classroom.
 Regular school reports and parent evenings are scheduled throughout the academic year to keep parents updated of their child’s progress.

 The Library is a busy vibrant place at the heart of the School.
 Children are welcomed throughout the day and enjoy using the computerised self-service system.

 All pupils in Years 3 to 6 have a session in the library every week where the emphasis is on the promotion of reading.
 We feel that time spent helping them choose carefully and fostering a love of reading at this age is invaluable.
 Pupils in Years 7 and 8 use the library more independently but support and guidance are still readily available and dedicated time with the librarian is provided monthly.
 The Library stock is regularly updated and the children are encouraged to make suggestions for new books they would like to read.